ItzSunBoi/lucidgloves-fae-mod-SPP/README.md

 Don't forget that you will still need to buy a SteamVR tracker of your choice, a USB cable and a Powerbank for each glove thogh, of course.

-## Important caveat
+~~## Important caveat~~

-**The ESP32-S3 chip does not support BluetoothSerial.
-This means that, presently, the gloves can only be connected using a wired USB connection.** The chip itself supports both Bluetooth Low Energy and WiFi for communication, neither of these are currently implemented in the firmware or the [opengloves driver](https://github.com/LucidVR/opengloves-driver), though there seem to be plans to support BLE for communication in the future.
+~~**The ESP32-S3 chip does not support BluetoothSerial.
+This means that, presently, the gloves can only be connected using a wired USB connection.** The chip itself supports both Bluetooth Low Energy and WiFi for communication, neither of these are currently implemented in the firmware or the [opengloves driver](https://github.com/LucidVR/opengloves-driver), though there seem to be plans to support BLE for communication in the future.~~

-If you're a developer and feel like implementing communication via WiFi/TCP/UDP or Bluetooth Low Energy in the oopengloves driver and submit a pull request to it, i'm sure it would be appreciated by the community.
+~~If you're a developer and feel like implementing communication via WiFi/TCP/UDP or Bluetooth Low Energy in the oopengloves driver and submit a pull request to it, i'm sure it would be appreciated by the community.
 I don't have enough experience with software development on windows to do it myself.
-However, i am experienced with firmware development and if someone added the support to the opengloves driver, i would probably be up to implementing the other side of it for the firmware.
+However, i am experienced with firmware development and if someone added the support to the opengloves driver, i would probably be up to implementing the other side of it for the firmware.~~

+**In Theory, with an external bluetooth chip, it should allow bluetooth serial communitation to be possible**

 ## Instructions